 15 Oct No Hot Water?
 4 Things to Know about your Hot Water Heater!

-When was the last time you had your water heater serviced?
+When was the last time you had your hot water heater serviced?

 When was the last time you even performed a visually inspection your water heater?

 If you are like most homeowners the answer to both of the questions is probably never.
 This is understandable; the heater is probably located in a closet or basement area out of sight and out of mind.
-As long as you have hot water when you need it, why would you even need to service or inspect it?
+If you have hot water when you need it, why would you even need to service or inspect it?

 Not only is it important to understand how your hot water heater works in case the water goes cold, but water damage is expensive.

 As one of Metro Atlanta’s leading plumbing companies running thousands of service calls per year, we see tens of thousands of dollars worth of damages created by faulty heaters that could have been prevented.
 In fact, the Georgia Insurance Information Service with help from the Allstate Insurance Company reported that water heater failures are one of the three most preventable sources of water damage in your home.
-Since the average residential heater contains 40-50 gallons of water and is pressurized, when the tanks rupture they can cause massive damage to your home.
+The average residential heater contains 40-50 gallons of pressurized water.
+If the tank ruptures, then massive damage to your home likely occurs.

-While annual maintenances on your plumbing system and water heater in particular cannot guarantee a prevention in water damages to your home, they can dramatically reduce it as well as offer a action plan to avoid such catastrophes.
+While annual maintenances on your plumbing system, and water heater in particular, cannot guarantee no water damage in your home.
+Preventative maintenance dramatically reduces the chances of an incident.
+Plus, annual maintenance provides an action plan to avoid such catastrophes.